I work on free will, folk-psychology and the neuroscience of decision-making & action control

 My work focus free will and probabilities.
 Specifically, I am engaged in how the philosophical ‘problem of luck’ affect our understanding of free will in light of probabilistic models of decision-making.

 I have worked on:

 I have previously worked on the problem of causal deviance.
 More recently I have worked on interpretations of scientific models, specifically with a focus on whether we have sufficient reason to interpret probabilistic models in terms of ontological indeterminism.
 I have also conducted an experimental study to investigate which philosophical concept of free will best fit the common-sense notion of lay-people.

 Epistemic Virtues and Underdetermination: When Should We Be Indeterminists? (under review)

-Free Will, Lay-people and Chance: Folk-conceptions are Incompatibilist, But Not Hard Incompatibilist (under review)
+Free Will Properly Understood: Folk Conceptions are Incompatibilist, but not Hard Incompatibilist (under review)

 Dualists and Physicalists only Superficially Disagree About Free Will (under review)